-In a former funeral parlor built in downtown Anchorage in the 1920s sits the oldest steakhouse in Alaska (“home of the 4" thick Filet Mignon!").
-At this point, it seems somewhat hilarious that the style was originally intended to "look like a Parisian sidewalk cafe," but no one is laughing at their very legit steaks (the signature is that 14oz Filet, though we like the rib eye), and, of course, Alaskan king crab legs.
-The Alaskans we talked to tell us the place has been a birthday dinner tradition for AGES, though the best (read: most affordable) move is to go during lunch for their "chorasco" tenderloin tips for $14.
+In a former funeral parlor built in Downtown Anchorage in the 1920s sits the oldest steakhouse in Alaska ("Home of the 4" thick Filet Mignon!").
+At this point, it seems somewhat hilarious that the style was originally intended to "look like a Parisian sidewalk cafe," but no one is laughing at the very legit steaks (the signature is that 14oz filet, though we like the rib-eye), and, of course, Alaskan king crab legs.
+The Alaskans we talked to told us the place has been a birthday dinner tradition for AGES, though the best (read: most affordable) move is to go during lunch for the "chorasco" tenderloin tips for $14.

-Sure, there's more than one El Charro now, but the original downtown location is the most iconic in the state.
-And their enduring popularity is no fluke -- people can't seem to get enough of their legendary carne seca, marinated Angus beef you can stuff inside tacos and enchiladas.
+Sure, there's more than one El Charro now, but the original Downtown location is the most iconic in the state.
+And its enduring popularity is no fluke -- people can't seem to get enough of the legendary carne seca, marinated Angus beef you can stuff inside tacos and enchiladas.
 They dry it themselves, of course.
-Sit on their patio on those cool desert nights with a house margarita, and you're made in the shade.
+Sit on the patio on those cool desert nights with a house margarita, and you're made in the shade.
 You can also sit out there during the day, if you want to literally be in the shade.

 With respect to the Tadich Grill in SF and Musso & Frank's in Hollywood, our choice is this legendary spot in Bayview.
-Anyone who has spent time playing soccer on Silver Ave or driving down Bayshore Boulevard or just living around SF knows the Old Clam House's iconic sign and that giant clam sitting on the side of the roof and the fact that it's the oldest restaurant in the same location in SF (again, apologies to Tadich).
-But more people should know about their incredible clam bake cioppino and the amazing kettle bread they bring out with hot clam juice and their own "Milwaukee steam beer," which our SF-based editor swears by.
+Anyone who has spent time playing soccer on Silver Ave or driving down Bayshore Blvd or just living around SF knows the Old Clam House's iconic sign and that giant clam sitting on the side of the roof and the fact that it's the oldest restaurant in the same location in SF (again, apologies to Tadich).
+But more people should know about the incredible clam bake cioppino and the amazing kettle bread that's brought out with hot clam juice and the restaurant's own "Milwaukee steam beer," which our SF-based editor swears by.